 With the chattering aperture fixed I started to really enjoy the camera.
-Image quality is superb and the 35mm F1.4 is the sharpest lens I own, beating even my Canon L series glass.
-The above photograph is a 100 percent crop of the original.
-The sun was low in the sky just behind the tree, there is no sign of flare and the 100 percent crop shows just how good the 35mm F1.4 lens is (200 ISO, 1/500th at F4), these are out of camera jpgs.
+Image quality is superb and the 35mm F1.4 is one of the sharpest lenses I own, beating even my Canon L series glass.
 High ISO results are very impressive and I have to say the camera is as good if not better than a Canon 5DmkII at 3200 ISO and 6400 ISO.
 The X-Pro1 will shoot at 12500 ISO and 25000 ISO in jepg although the files start to show a fair bit of noise and loss of fine detail, I probably wouldn’t use anything higher than 6400 ISO for wedding photography.

 The question most photographers ask is what the auto focus is like on the Fuji X-Pro1.
 With the latest firmware as of February 2014 the auto focus is useable, it isn’t as fast as a DSLR like the Canon 5DmkIII but it is good enough for wedding photography or street photography.
 Even in low light the focussing is much improved with the latest firmware.
 The photograph below was in very low light, evening guests arrived by boat and are lit by the light coming out of windows in a building to the right of the scene, there was also an uplighter under a tree to the right.
 The exposure time was 1/50th at F1.4 on 6400iso which gives an idea of how dark it was, I couldn’t see much through the optical viewfinder.
 The X-Pro1 locked focus in a fraction of a second, about the same amount of time it took my Canon 5DmkII with a 16-35mm F2.8 zoom lens to focus.
 The X-Pro1 image from this is superior to that from the 5DmkII.

 Above: 6400 iso, 1/50th at F1.4